ADHD Guide

 • ADHD Tax — impulse buys, late fees, forgotten subscriptions, duplicate purchases you made because you forgot you already owned the thing

 That’s it.
 No sub-categories.
 No agonizing over whether coffee is a “need” or a “want.”
-You log the expense, the system sorts it, and you move on with your life.
+You write the expense down, drop it in a bucket, and move on with your life.

 Why the ADHD Tax Category Changes Everything